gleam-lang/website/writing-gleam/gleam-toml.md

 # the Hex package repository.
 description = "Gleam bindings to..."

+# The target to default to when compiling or running Gleam code
+# Accepted values are "erlang" and "javascript".
+Defaults to "erlang".
+target = "erlang"

 # The source code repository location (optional)
 # This will be used in generated documentation and displayed on Hex.
 repository = { type = "github", user = "example", repo = "my_project" }